 Whether you are an extrovert or an introvert has very little to do with your ability to motivate and lead others.
-Many of the world’s most outstanding leaders have led quiet lives that didn’t draw undue attention to themselves but focused it on others.
+Many of the world’s most outstanding leaders have led quiet lives that didn’t draw undue attention to themselves but focused the attention on others.

 Myth: Leaders need a high IQ

-Great leadership has little to do with one’s level of intelligence and a lot to do with transparency with, passion for, and commitment to others.
-Sometimes high intelligence can get in the way of relating to others.
-SSCA’s definition of leadership is “the skillful use of influence.”
+Great leadership has little to do with one’s level of intelligence and a lot to do with transparency, passion, and commitment to others.
+SSCA’s definition of leadership is “the skillful use of influence” and sometimes high intelligence can get in the way of relating to others.

 Myth: Leaders need an MBA